digital-asset/docs.daml.com/docs/2.10.0/docs/canton/architecture/domains/domains.rst

   .. _distributed-trust-domain-req:

-* **Distributed Trust:** The sync domain should be able to be operated by a consortium in order to distribute the trust of the participants in the sync domain among many organizations.
+* **Distributed Trust:** The sync domain should be able to be operated by a consortium to distribute the trust of the participants in the sync domain among many organizations.

   .. _transaction-privacy-domain-req:

-* **Transaction Metadata Privacy:** The sync domains entities must never learn the content of the transactions.
+* **Transaction Metadata Privacy:** The sync domain entities must never learn the content of the transactions.
 The sync domain entities should learn a limited amount of transaction metadata, such as structural properties of a transaction and involved stakeholders.